 Sharad joined Watsi on June 17th, 2015.
-Five years ago, Sharad became the 1290th member to automatically support a new Watsi patient every month.
-Since then, 5,168 more people have become monthly donors!
+Seven years ago, Sharad joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Sharad's most recent donation supported Agrath, a charming baby girl from Tanzania, to fund clubfoot repair surgery so she can grow up walking without difficulty.